w3c/cogai/nnm/README.md

 	relu();
 ```

 We need to expand this example to cover the layer details.
 In principle, each layer could declare a local name, e.g. `x:conv()` for the layer's output.
-GeminWe distinguishes fixed parameters from trainable parameters.
+We distinguish fixed parameters from trainable parameters.
 WebNN defines operands and options for each operator.

 The *conv2d* operator has 3 operands: input, filter and bias, plus several options: padding, strides, dilations, groups, inputLayout, and filterLayout.
 The layout options take named layouts, e.g. 'nchw' and 'ohwi'.
 Bias is a 1D tensor.
 Padding, strides and dilations are lists of numbers.